 Constantine made a large reform that covered many aspects, but he is mainly remembered for the replacement of the aureus by the solidus (approximately 4.5 grams of gold), which in turn had its fractional coins: the semis (2.27 grams) and the scrupulus (1.70 grams).
 In silver he introduced the miliarense (18 equaled a solidus) and the siliqua (24 equaled a solidus).

 The solidus was the reference currency with which the western empire fell and it was also in Byzantium, the eastern empire, until the Emperor Alexios I Komnenos (1081-1118 AD) who replaced it with the hyperpyron.

 At the end of the 7th century an Umayyad caliph copied the solidus in quality, weight and design, introducing shortly after Koranic verses in the coinage: it was the dinar.
 With this currency unit he tried to compete with the Byzantines in economic matters, in addition to the religious or military, fighting for the hegemony of the East.

 As for the mints, it should be noted that in republican times the provinces could manufacture their own currency.
 At the beginning of the empire they lose this right and a magistrature is established composed of the triumviri monetales, some officers in charge of its supervision.
 The emperor had the power to issue in gold and silver and left the copper for the Senate.
 Coins were usually coined in Rome but as the territory gained in extension other centers were created for their manufacture under the control of quaestors and proconsuls, and later procurators, achieving a unified currency in all provinces.
-Some important mints after the capital of Rome were those of Lugdunum (present-day London), Aquileia, Nicomedia and Constantinople, although there are records of several hundred throughout the empire.
+Some important mints after the capital of Rome were those of Lugdunum (present-day Lyon), Aquileia, Nicomedia and Constantinople, although there are records of several hundred throughout the empire.

 Author: Eduardo Ortiz Pardina